Azure/azureml-assets/assets/models/system/phi-3-mini-128k-instruct/description.md

 }
 ```

-## Hardware Requirements
-Note that by default, the Phi-3-mini model uses flash attention, which requires certain types of GPU hardware to run.
-We have tested on the following GPU types:
-* NVIDIA A100
-* NVIDIA A6000
-* NVIDIA H100

-If you want to run the model on:
-* NVIDIA V100 or earlier generation GPUs: call AutoModelForCausalLM.from_pretrained() with attn_implementation="eager"
-* CPU: use the **GGUF** quantized models [4K](https://aka.ms/Phi3-mini-4k-instruct-gguf)
-+ Optimized inference on GPU, CPU, and Mobile: use the **ONNX** models [4K](https://aka.ms/Phi3-mini-4k-instruct-onnx)

-## Cross Platform Support

-ONNX runtime ecosystem now supports Phi-3 Mini models across platforms and hardware.
-You can find the optimized ONNX models [here](https://aka.ms/Phi3-ONNX-HF).

-Optimized Phi-3 models are also published here in ONNX format, to run with ONNX Runtime on CPU and GPU across devices, including server platforms, Windows, Linux and Mac desktops, and mobile CPUs, with the precision best suited to each of these targets.
-DirectML support lets developers bring hardware acceleration to Windows devices at scale across AMD, Intel, and NVIDIA GPUs.
-Along with DirectML, ONNX Runtime provides cross platform support for Phi-3 across a range of devices CPU, GPU, and mobile.

-Here are some of the optimized configurations we have added:

-1. ONNX models for int4 DML: Quantized to int4 via AWQ
-2. ONNX model for fp16 CUDA
-3. ONNX model for int4 CUDA: Quantized to int4 via RTN
-4. ONNX model for int4 CPU and Mobile: Quantized to int4 via RTN

 ## Responsible AI Considerations

 Like other language models, the Phi series models can potentially behave in ways that are unfair, unreliable, or offensive.
 Some of the limiting behaviors to be aware of include: